zmievsa/cadwyn/cadwyn/codegen/README.md

 plugins/class_renaming.py -- plugin for globally renaming classes such as schemas or enums plugins/import_auto_adding.py -- plugin for adding missing imports from other files or libraries

 You are free to overwrite any and all default plugins using the optional arguments of `generate_code_for_versioned_packages`.
-Please note our use of `ast_comments` module for preserving comments that we add.
-Please also note that codegen migrations apply strictly to the toplevel of the module.
-So if you want to visit some inner structure -- you'd have to find it yourself.